CortexIntelligentAutomation/docs/content/en/docs/2024.7/Guides/upgrade-observability/on-premise/grafana/upgrade-promtail.md

     * Stop-Promtail.ps1

 1. In File Explorer, navigate to the extracted Promtail folder performed as part of [Make Artefacts Available][].
-1. Copy the `promtail-windows-amd64.exe` file into the `C:\Promtail` directory.
+1. Copy the `promtail-windows-amd64.exe` file into the folder that promtail was previously running from, e.g. `C:\Promtail`.
 1. In File Explorer, navigate to the extracted Promtail Install folder performed as part of [Make Artefacts Available][].
-1. Copy the contents of this location into the `C:\Promtail` directory.
+1. Copy the contents of this location into the folder that promtail was previously running from, e.g. `C:\Promtail`.
 1. Open promtail-local-config.yaml in text editor and compare against the [backed up][] version:

     * Update the filename property to the value found in the [backed up][] version.